M State campus stores

-1. Online, you can access the list from the Class Schedules site found on M State's homepage.
+1. Online, you can access the list from the Class Schedules page.
 Locate the course you are taking, and click on it.
 At the bottom of the page will be the current list of items that are required, optional or recommended for the course.

-In an effort to encourage student persistence and success, the M State bookstores allow enrolled students to charge all of their textbooks and school supplies during the open charge period.
-There are no dollar limits or prior financial aid requirements.
+In an effort to encourage student persistence and success, the M State Campus Store allows enrolled students to charge all of their textbooks and school supplies during the open charge period.
 Students will be able to charge apparel only if it is a requirement of their program.

-Items can be purchased at any time if you are paying with cash, check or credit card.
+Books will be available three weeks prior to the semester start.
 If you would like to charge to your student account, the charge period begins three weeks before the semester starts and ends the first week of class.
-For summer semester charge periods or other important dates, visit M State's Business Services website.
+For semester charge periods or other important dates, visit M State's Business Services website.

 Students in an inclusive access course do have the option of opting out of the inclusive access program.
 An opt-out function will be available inside each course's D2L Brightspace page through the first five days of the semester, and for late-start courses on the first day of the course only.
 If you opt out, the fee will be refunded, and your access to the materials will be disabled.
 Please note that the course materials are required to successfully complete the course.

-Students have the option of selling their books at campus buyback events scheduled during finals week of each semester (watch for posted times) or through M State's online buyback program at any time.
+Students have the option of selling their books through M State's online buyback program at any time.

 To access the online program: